On Sept. 11, Jeffrey Tyrone “Bonjo” Lockley was arrested on felony charges including grand theft and racketeering.

 Police then interviewed Smith, who was incarcerated at the Florida Department of Corrections Northwest Florida Reception Center in Chipley at the time.

-Smith said that, at the time of the golf cart delivery, Lockley, who he referred to as “Bonjo” was staying at the
+Smith said that, at the time of the golf cart delivery, Lockley, who he referred to as “Bonjo” was staying at the Sheffield house with a friend who may have been named Chuck.

 Chuck had two teardrops tattooed by his right eye.
 Smith said he got “bad vibes” from Chuck.
-When shown photographs, Smith said he did not believe Chuck was either
+When shown photographs, Smith said he did not believe Chuck was either Battle or K-9.

-Smith said Lockley had sworn to him that the carts were not stolen and said he planned to transport them to
+Smith said Lockley had sworn to him that the carts were not stolen and said he planned to transport them to Alabama.

 Based on evidence obtained about the purchase of the two golf carts, an FDLE special agent obtained arrest warrants for Lockley for one count Racketeering, one count Scheme to Defraud, two counts Dealing in Stolen Property, three counts Fraudulent Use of a Credit Card and five Counts of Grand Theft (more than $300.00 less than $10,000).

 Lockley was arrested on the 12 felony charges on Sept.
-11, by FDLE agents in
+11, by FDLE agents in Apalachicola without incident and was booked into the Franklin County Jail where he is being held on a $160,000 bond.

 Lockley is a former Apalachicola Police Department Officer and a Department of Corrections Officer.